sourcegraph/learn/posts/how-to-troubleshoot-javascript-error-enospc-write.md

 language='bash'
 />

 To temporarily set a new limit, you can run the following command.
-This will temporarily reset your limit to `524288`. **Note**, be aware of the memory of the machine you are using to not over-extend your system.
+This will temporarily reset your limit to `524288`.

+**Note**: be aware of the memory of the machine you are using to not over-extend your system.

 <Highlighter
 input='sysctl fs.inotify.max_user_watches=524288 && sudo sysctl -p
-# now restart the server and see if it works'
 language='bash'
 />